"The power of the Web is in its universality. Access by everyone regardless of disability is an essential aspect."

 It is nearly impossible to make all web pages accessible for all users, but we need to try to make web pages work for as many users as possible.
-Indeed, legislation makes it mandatory for us to do our best to make our web pages accessible to all students, staff and visitors at UNI.
+Indeed, legislation makes it mandatory for us to do our best to make our web pages accessible to all students, faculty, staff and visitors at UNI.
 Here are the major categories of disability types that could interfere with being able to use the Web if accessibility isn't optimized:

 - Low vision

 - Limited fine motor control

 - Inability to remember or focus on large amounts of information

 Web users with physical disabilities can still access websites by using assistive technologies (AT).

 Assistive technology is a broad term used to describe tools and aids that help people with disabilities to perform everyday tasks independently.
 In regards to the Web, AT might help a user to perceive, operate, or understand the technology.

 Examples of assistive technology for computer users include screen reader software (screen readers), magnification software, speech-to-text software, touch screens, Braille displays, and other alternative input and display options.
 For example, a blind user might use a screen reader to listen to the content of an online article they cannot see.
 Screen readers present information to blind and low-vision users by gathering accessible information built into a website, application, or other technology.
 With a screen reader, a user can read content, operate interface elements and widgets, and perform tasks by hearing, rather than by sight.